Cognic-AI/SpiritX_Cognic_AI_02/README.md

 The complete database schema is available in the `database.sql` file in the root directory.
 This file contains:

-- Table definitions for users, players, teams, and team_players
+- Table definitions for users, roles, players, teams, and team_players
 - Calculated fields for player statistics (battingStrikeRate, battingAverage, etc.)
 - Calculation logic for player points and player value
+- Views for tournament summary, leaderboard, and player statistics
+- Stored procedures for admin and user operations
 - Triggers for team management (adding/removing players)

+### Key Database Features

+1. **Role-Based Authentication**
+   - Admin users have access to management features
+   - Regular users can only manage their own teams

+2. **Proper Null Handling**
+   - Statistics are properly handled when division by zero would occur
+   - Bowling statistics show as "Undefined" when appropriate

+3. **Tournament Summary View**
+   - Quickly access overall runs, wickets, and top performers

+4. **Admin Management**
+   - Dedicated stored procedures for CRUD operations
-- Sample data for testing
+   - Player change tracking for monitoring updates

 This SQL file is particularly useful for team members who want to understand the database structure or need to set up the database manually.